jschuemann/nBio_docs/Geometries/DNAmodels.rst

 The Geant4-DNA model represents the whole genome (6 x 10^9 bps) within an ellipsoid nucleus for a cell in the G0/G1 phase and is further described in Dos Santos M et al. (2014) [7]_.

 The DNA double helix strands are composed of two separate strands built from the union of spheres.
 The sugar-phosphate backbone of the DNA has a total diameter of 2.16 nm and the DNA base, within the backbone structure, has a diameter of 0.34 nm.
 The double helix is used to form a nucleosome which consists of a core histone protein (cylinder with diameter 6.5 nm and length of 5.7 nm) wrapped by two turns of the DNA double helix (a total of 200 bps).
-The chromatin fibre is represented by a cylinder of diameter 30.8 nm and length 161 nm.
-Each fibre contains 90 nucleosomes which are placed on a helix.
+The chromatin fiber is represented by a cylinder of diameter 30.8 nm and length 161 nm.
+Each fiber contains 90 nucleosomes which are placed on a helix.
 To represent the chromatin loops, 7 chromatin fibers are arranged in a "flower" shape.
 The flower has 7 "petals", with each composed of 4 fibers arranged in a diamond.
 The flower substructures fill 23 chromosome territories, each represented by a box of varying size.

 Users need to include the files of data specifying the position of the chromosome territories within the nucleus.
 These files are named chromo*.dat (24 files total).